 There’s also a number of natural preservatives you’ll see in shampoos these days.
 These include Tea Tree Essential Oil, Thyme Essential Oil, Grapefruit Seed Extract and Bitter Orange Extract.

 Should I use parabens?

-There isn’t any overwhelming evidence that they cause or contribute to the risk of getting breast cancer, although they are weakly oestrogenic.
+There isn’t any overwhelming evidence that they cause or contribute to the risk of getting breast cancer, although they are weakly estrogenic.
 The incidence of upper-quadrant breast cancer is increasing, although this correlation isn’t necessarily related to paraben use.

-The EMA seem to have taken the most logical step in this instance to reduce risk in the absence of convincing evidence – parabens can still be added to cosmetics to prevent microbial growth, but at low enough concentrations to avoid accumulation.
+The EMA seems to have taken the most logical step in this instance to reduce risk in the absence of convincing evidence – parabens can still be added to cosmetics to prevent microbial growth, but at low enough concentrations to avoid accumulation.

-If you’re unsure, or are prone to reacting to parabens in our shampoos check out the next section…
+If you’re unsure or are prone to reacting to parabens in our shampoos check out the next section…

 The best paraben free shampoos